coin100-dao/coin100Web3/chatGpt.md

 provide the full logic for burrning and minting to track coins and change index value
-provide full logic and rebalncing and dynamic proice tracking code production ready also there is no more mumbai test net ... its amoy
+provide full logic and rebalncing and dynamic proice tracking code production ready Implement logic to adjust COIN100 price based on fetched data also there is no more mumbai test net ... its amoy